 The emergence of incubation in Uruguay is quite recent and is based mainly on initiatives originated in the public sector.
 Besides Ingenio, other relevant incubators include Cerro's Technological and Industrial Park (sponsored by Montevideo's local government), Pando's Technological Pole (sponsored by the University of the Republic), Germinal (sponsored by Paysandu's local government and the Office of Planning and Budget) and Idear (sponsored by Maldonado's local government, the Ministry of Industry, Energy and Mining and the Office of Planning and Budget).
-In addition, there is a small number of incubators sponsored by the National Agency for Research and Innovation that are more innovation-oriented.
-They include Da Vinci Labs, Bioespinn (which belongs to the Pasteur Institute of Montevideo) and Sinergia Cowork Montevideo.
-Of all the aforementioned institutions the oldest one is Cerro's Technological and Industrial Park which was founded in 1997.
+Of the aforementioned institutions the oldest one is Cerro's Technological and Industrial Park which was founded in 1997.

-Ingenio was created in 2001 from a combined effort of LATU and ORT Uruguay University with financial support from the Inter-American Development Bank (IDB) and the World Bank (WB).
+Ingenio was created in 2001 from a combined effort of LATU and ORT Uruguay University with financial support from the Multilateral Investment Fund (MIF), the Inter-American Development Bank (IDB) and the World Bank (WB).
 Firms incubated are mainly linked to information and communications technology (ICT), software, electronics, creative industries, design, videogames, audiovisual, tourism and alternative energy.
 Current providers of funding are the IDB and the National Agency for Research and Innovation (ANII for its Spanish acronym), although this particular incubator is mostly self-funded (a rare characteristic in the incubator population).